Nyquist–Shannon sampling theorem: Introduction

 Sampling is a process of converting a signal (for example, a function of continuous time or space) into a sequence of values (a function of discrete time or space).
 Shannon's version of the theorem states:

-If a function $x(t)$ contains no frequencies higher than B hertz, then it can be completely determined from its ordinates at a sequence of points spaced less than $1/(2B)$ seconds apart.
+If a function $x(t)$ contains no frequencies higher than B hertz, then it can be completely determined from its sampled values at a sequence of points spaced less than $1/(2B)$ seconds apart.

 A sufficient sample-rate is therefore anything larger than $2B$ samples per second.
 Equivalently, for a given sample rate $f_s$, perfect reconstruction is guaranteed possible for a bandlimit $B < f_s/2$.